 Part of Jungle Scout’s suite of Amazon seller tools, Inventory Manager helps sellers predict how much inventory your FBA business will need and when to restock.

 In addition, Inventory Manager directly integrates with your Amazon Seller Central account to help sellers predict FBA sales and profits, and to avoid Amazon storage fees.

 Listing Optimization Tools

 But in order to sell in some of those markets, you’ll need to have your products and landing pages translated.
-Introducing One Hour Translation!
-With hundreds qualified freelancers working around the clock, you can have all of your product’s copy and information quickly translated and ready to go.
+With Blend Express, you can have all of your product’s copy and information quickly translated and ready to go for any Amazon marketplace.

 PPC and Advertising Tools

 The easiest way to advertise your listing is by using Amazon’s own internal advertising platform, Amazon PPC.
 Of course, just having ads running isn’t enough.
 You will need to find good keywords, too.

 And the best keyword research tool anywhere is Jungle Scout’s Keyword Scout.
 It actually pulls real search data straight from Amazon, letting you see exactly how customers are searching for products like yours.
 All it takes is a few minutes and you’ll have thousands of high-volume keywords at your disposal.

 Amazon is probably the best place to start your keyword research, since 57% of consumers shopping online start their searches there.

 However, Google is a great place to do keyword research using their free Google Keyword Planner.
 Since Google offers up information on its own keywords, you can see monthly search volume, seasonal trends, and even advertising costs for those keywords.